 Suppliers are one of the most important relationships to maintain in manufacturing.
 A supply chain can become highly streamlined or remain stagnant based on relationships with your vendors.
 With less-than-perfect supplier communication, incorrect parts are shipped, with delays resulting in shortages for your business, and missed targets.

 Eliminate temporary solutions such as expediting materials, minimize the impacts of shortages, and avoid overstock which all can be quite costly and frustrating for organizations.
-Here are 3 steps for improving communication with your suppliers to strengthen your relationship with enhanced end-to-end collaboration.
+Here are 3 steps for improving communication with your suppliers to strengthen your manufacturing partnerships with enhanced end-to-end collaboration.

 1. Clearly Define and Communicate Expectations, Reporting, and Performance Goals